jojozhuang/jojozhuang.github.io/_portfolio/online-judge-mean.md

 *Note: The demo websites may be slow when you access them for the first time.
 Be patient!*

+Try it out on any live demo website with the following accounts:
+* demo / 111111
+* admin / 111111

 ## 3. UI
 Home page.
 ![image](/public/portfolios/onlinejudgemean/home.png)